IIIF/training/europeana/edm/Europeana_and_iiif.md

 - Make an EDM record for an image
 - Understand the basics of the IIIF extension in EDM
 - Make an EDM record with full IIIF extension
+- Understand the basics of the Metis Sandbox
+- Preview a record in the Metis Sandbox

 ## EDM